paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-303-research-and-engineering-activities.md

 (10) **Office of the under secretary of defense for research and engineering.—** — The Under Secretary of Defense for Research and Engineering may carry out a program of personnel management authority provided in subsection (b) in order to facilitate recruitment of eminent experts in science or engineering for the Office of the Under Secretary.

+(11) **Office of strategic capital.—** — The Director of the Office of Strategic Capital may carry out a program of personnel management authority provided in subsection (b) in order to facilitate recruitment of eminent experts in finance and investment for the Office.

 **(b) Personnel Management Authority.—** Under a program under subsection (a), the official responsible for administration of the program may—

 (1) without regard to any provision of title 5 governing the appointment of employees in the civil service—